 1. graph execution and Cypher support are broader and better tested;

-2. graph EXPLAIN output is now useful for diagnosis instead of only raw plan text;
+2. graph EXPLAIN output is now useful for diagnosis instead of raw plan text;

-4. Neo4j-oriented compatibility moved from vague intent to reproducible evidence;
+4. Neo4j-oriented compatibility moved from intent to reproducible evidence;

 Graph query surface

-The graph surface in v0.2 is materially stronger than the earlier alpha line.
+The graph surface is wider than the earlier alpha line.

-This does not mean "full Cypher."
-It means the supported subset is now wider, better exercised, and less fragile.
+This is not full Cypher.
+The supported subset is wider and less fragile.

 Use: